 She was beautiful.

-Ena had been flustered and stammered when she went to greet the girl like she greeted every customer, and when the girl had given her a smile that took her breath away she merely stared at her.
-It was a miracle her jaw hadn't dropped open.
+Ena had been flustered and stammered when she went to greet the girl like she greeted every customer, and when the girl had given her a smile that took her breath away, she gaped at her, pen freezing on her notepad.
+It was a miracle her jaw hadn’t dropped open.

 ‘Hey,’ the girl had said, ‘you sell some sushi here, right?’

-Her accent was the first thing Ena had noticed about her words, when she first thought she's Australian.
-The second thing she noticed was her actual words, and they confused her enough to snap her out of her muteness.
+Her accent was the first thing Ena had noticed about her words, and her first thought was she’s Australian.
+The second thing Ena noticed was her actual words, and they had confused her enough to snap her out of her muteness.

 ‘Do we sell sushi, you ask?’

 The girl had given that smile again – toothy and wide, showing off a dimple – and nodded.
-Ena frowned at her.
-The sign out the front of the shop was in Japanese, yes, but there was a bigger sign under that sign, in English that stated 'Sushi Bar' in bold letters.
+Ena had frowned.
+The sign out the front of the shop was in Japanese, yes, but there was a bigger sign under that sign, in English that stated ‘Sushi Bar’ in bold letters.

-Not to mention that their showcased was filled with hundreds of sushi, in plain sight.
+Not to mention that their showcase was filled with hundreds of sushi, in plain sight.

 ‘Uh.
 Yes.
 We do sell sushi here.’
 Her words sounded wary even to her.

 To her surprise, the girl had just laughed (Ena felt her face heat up again).
-'I know, I know.
-I'm just stirring you.
-Let's see what you have, yeah?' and with that the girl had flounced over to the displayed, looking over the selection.
+‘I know, I know.
+I’m just stirring ya.
+Let’s see what you have, yeah?’ and with that the girl had flounced over to the display, looking over the choices.

 Ena, dazed, had followed, slipping behind the counter so she could properly serve her.

-'I'll have the, uh… is that satay sushi I see?'
-At Ena's nod the girl had laugh.
-'Oh, man, I have never seen that before!
-Could I have a couple of those, please?'
+‘I’ll have the, uh… is that satay sushi I see?’
+At Ena’s nod the girl had laughed.
+‘Oh, man, I have never seen that before!
+Could I have a couple of those, please?’

-Ena herself had made up that satay sushi recipe.
-She found herself smiling.
-'Sure.'
+As Ena had made up that satay sushi recipe, she’d found herself smiling.
+‘Sure.’

 Far too soon the Australian girl had left the shop, and Ena had wished that she would come back soon.